Step-index Fibers

 Multimode fibers often have a refractive index profile which is close to a perfect step-index profile.
 However, standard fabrication techniques for single-mode fibers often lead to significant deviations from this simple situation.
 In particular, preferential evaporation of the dopant during the collapse of the preform (assuming that the preform is made with inside chemical deposition) often leads to a pronounced dip of the refractive index profile at the center.
 Also, the index step can be somewhat smooth – more precisely described with a supergaussian function – due to diffusion during the fiber drawing process.

-In some cases, deviations from a step-index profile are intentionally used in order to achieve certain guiding properties.
+In some cases, deviations from a step-index profile are intentionally used to achieve certain guiding properties.
 For example, a region with depressed refractive index between core and cladding can introduce an additional cut-off wavelength, above which the propagation losses become very high.

 Numerical Problems with Step-index Profiles